Columbus Crew / Ticket Sales

-How a paid media restructure and creative overhaul drove 84% more tickets sold, 133% more ticket revenue, and a 53% improvement in ROAS — while spending less
+How a paid media restructure and creative overhaul drove 84% more tickets sold, 133% more revenue, and a 53% ROAS improvement — while spending less.

 +84%